Limited Liability Company (LLC) Disputes

 Judicial Dissolution

-Courts may order dissolution (i.e., dissolving the entity by termination or sale in whole or in parts) of an LLC whenever it is not reasonably practicable for the business to continue on in accordance with the articles of organization or operating agreement.
-RULLCA’s § 17701.03 sets forth the events in which dissolution will or can occur.
-These include when it is not reasonably practicable to carry on the business within the confines of the operating agreement, dissolution is necessary for the protection of the members’ rights, abandonment of the business, deadlocked management of the LLC, or illegalities of those in control of the business.
+Courts may order dissolution (i.e., dissolving the entity by sale in whole or in parts) of an LLC whenever it is not reasonably practicable for the business to continue on in accordance with the operating agreement.
+RULLCA sets forth the events in which dissolution will or can occur.
+These include when dissolution is necessary for the protection of the members’ rights, when the business has been abandoned, and when management of the LLC is deadlocked.

 Alternative Dispute Resolution

 The operating agreement can require that disputes be resolved through some form of alternative dispute resolution.
 In mediation, a neutral third party helps facilitate discussion and agreement between parties, but they do not impose a decision.
-In arbitration, a neutral party acts as a private judge, rendering a decision on the matter.
+In arbitration, a neutral party (arbitrator) acts as a private judge, rendering a decision on the matter.
 However, whether the award is legally binding depends on the parties’ agreement.
-Where it is legally binding, the courts can enforce the arbitration award.
+Where it is legally binding, the courts can enforce the decision of an arbitrator.

 Conclusion